How a deck of cards earns one restaurant lineups out the door

 Suggested reading to accompany this episode: Talk Triggers by Jay Baer and Daniel Lemin.
 An excellent book on word-of-mouth advertising.

 For more stories about Word-of-Mouth Advertising, click or tap the "Listen" tab above to hear the full Under the Influence episode.
-You can also find us on the CBC Radio app or subscribe to our Podcast.
+You can also find us on the CBC Listen app or subscribe to our Podcast.

 Under the Influence is recorded in the Terstream Mobile Recording studio - a 1969 Airstream trailer that's been restored and transformed into a studio on wheels.
 So host Terry O'Reilly can record the show wherever he goes.